A short proof of two shuffling theorems for tilings and a weighted generalization

-It is clear from the proof that the ratio between the number of centrally symmetric tilings of the two regions is equal to the square roots of that of the total number of tilings.
-This is because centrally symmetric tilings are determined by lozenges above the horizontal line, while both lozenges above and below the horizontal line contribute in the other case.
+It is immediate from the proof that the ratio between the number of centrally symmetric tilings of the two regions is equal to the square root of that of the total number of tilings.
+This is because centrally symmetric tilings are determined by the lozenges above the horizontal line, while both lozenges above and below the horizontal line contribute in the other case.